Table of Contents

 yield

-yield python keyword is sued to create generator.
+yield python keyword is used to create a generator.

 def generator():